SnowdenWintermute/speed-dungeon/packages/common/src/combatants/threat-manager/ffxi-threat-notes.md

 Thoughts

-- The scaling for damage being based on the targets level makes sense philosophically because a high level monster would look at some damage and think "that isn't that much" damage, whereas a low level monster would be more concerned with lower damage numbers.
+- The scaling for damage being based on the targets level:
+    - Makes sense philosophically because a high level monster would look at some damage and think "that isn't that much" damage, whereas a low level monster would be more concerned with lower damage numbers.
-- The scaling for damage could be to keep consistancy with the flat threat values of other actions which have no scaling applied.
+    - Could be to keep consistancy with the flat threat values of other actions which have no scaling applied.
-- The scaling is also probably linked to the fact that volatile enmity decay is constant and if high damage numbers at high level play were added flatly, the enmity decay would eventually be such a low percentage of the generated enmity that it would become meaningless.
+    - Is also probably linked to the fact that volatile enmity decay is constant and if high damage numbers at high level play were added flatly, the enmity decay would eventually be such a low percentage of the generated enmity that it would become meaningless.
-- Monsters dealing damage to targets reducing threat based on the damage value's percent of the target's max hp philosophically makes sense because the monster's effective retaliation is proportional to the target's strength.
+- Monsters dealing damage to targets reducing threat based on the damage value's percent of the target's max hp:
+    - Philosophically makes sense because the monster's effective retaliation is proportional to the target's strength.
 Strategically this is not smart for the monster, who would be realistically targeting the lowest HP targets with the highest damage, but that is not what a traditional threat system is simulating.
-- Monsters dealing damage to targets reducing threat based on the damage value's percent of the target's max hp functionally forgives squishy targets that pull aggro once they are hit.
+    - Functionally forgives squishy targets that pull aggro once they are hit.
+    - Means that tanks must continue to fight for threat
+    - Means that having a larger hp pool and better mitigation improves tank's ability to retain threat.